chung-leong/react-seq/doc/throwing.md

 ## Notes

 Error objects are normally returned by promises of `eventual` just like any other value.
-Wrapping the value with `throwing` tells the event manager that the promise should reject with the error instead.
+Wrapping the value with `throwing` tells the event manager that the promise should be rejected with the error instead.

 If the object given is a `<ErrorEvent>`, its `.error` property will be used as the rejection value.